-Aside from using a very gentle, color-maintaining shampoo, a special rinse for color-treated hair is a necessity rather than an option.
+Aside from using a very gentle, color-maintaining shampoo, a special rinse is an absolute necessity for color-treated hair care.
 The rinse keeps the cuticles in the proper smooth configuration around the hair shaft.
 This seals the pigments inside the hair shaft.
 You can expect the same helpful effect from conditioning hair care ingredients like proteins from the leaves of the Moringa tree, amaranth oil, apricot kernel and ultra-light micro-oils, which do not weigh the hair down.
 The rinses also deliver protection against the bleaching effect of UV rays and very reactive oxidizing free radicals.
 Both, UV rays and radicals damage hair.

-Color-treated blonde hair needs special care even more than other color-treated hair, in particular if your hair is bleached several shades lighter than your natural color.
+Blonde dyed hair needs extra special color-treated hair care compared to other colors, in particular if your hair is bleached several shades lighter than your natural color.
 This kind of intense lightening requires removing the darker natural pigments from the hair core.
 The hair needs to be made permeable for pigments in this process.
 Of course, there are rinses to help you ameliorate this bleaching damage as well.
-Special blonde conditioners provide bleached hair with especially radiant golden pigments without a yellow tinge.
+Special blonde conditioners are a great colored hair tip, providing bleached hair with especially radiant golden pigments without a yellow tinge.
 Liquid hair components like keratin are added to the conditioner to replenish the processed hair structure and repair the fine fissures and weak points in the hair after bleaching.
 The result is silken rather than dull and brittle blonde hair.

-There is a Conditioner for all Hair Care Needs
+There is a Conditioner for all Colored Hair Care Needs

-Hair conditioners come in many different formulations.
+Hair conditioners come in many different formulations, all offering a solution for how to care for your colored hair.
 Every conditioner serves a special hair care need and is adapted to the time you can spend on nurturing your hair.
 The classic conditioner is applied after shampooing.
 It is massaged into the hair and rinsed out after a minute or two.
 Rinsing out these products is important because residual ingredients would weigh your hair down and give it a dull appearance.
-It is important to apply the conditioner where it is needed the most, i. e. at the hair ends not near the roots.
-The express hair conditioner in spray form is ideal for all who are pressed for time but still want to care for their hair.
+It is important to apply the conditioner where it is needed the most, i.e. at the hair ends not near the roots.
+The express hair conditioner in spray form is ideal for all who are pressed for time but still want to care for their colored hair.
 The leave-in spray is lighter formulated but still does a mighty job nourishing your hair.
 Shake the spray can well so that all ingredients mix well before spraying.
 Dependent on the length of your hair, five to ten pumping actions are sufficient for best results.
 Work the spray repair application through your hair before styling your hair as usual.